Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * The altarpiece's patrons are depicted in the left panel of the *Mérode Altarpiece.*

 * The Annunciation is depicted in the central panel of the *Mérode Altarpiece.*

+* The reflection Jan van Eyck, the artist, can be seen in the mirror at the back of the room depicted in the double portrait of Giovanni Arnolfini and Giovanna Cenami.